knative/eventing-contrib/kafka/channel/README.md

 ## Deployment steps

 1. Setup [Knative Eventing](../../DEVELOPMENT.md)
-1. If not done already, install an Apache Kafka cluster!
+Install an Apache Kafka cluster, if you have not done so already.

    - For Kubernetes a simple installation is done using the [Strimzi Kafka Operator](http://strimzi.io).
 Its installation